frank-n-01/ZeroOneFlow/README.md

     - Chinese
 - Symbol
     - Box
-    - Money
+    - Currency
     - Block
     - Chess
     - Mahjong
     - Kaomoji
 - Custom
+    - Enter any two strings.
+- Code
+    - COBOL
+    - BASIC
+    - C
+    - SQL
+    - HTML

 ## Style
-- You can customize the contents and movements of the flow to make your own favorite styles and save them.
+- You can customize the flow style and save it.
 - If you turn the "dice" button ON (filled), a random style will be generated every time you play the flow.